lducas/mBKZ/README.md

 # Module-BKZ
-Artifact for the paper _Predicting Module-Lattice Reduction_ by Léo Ducas, Lynn Engelberts, and Paola de Perthuis.
+Artefact for the paper _Predicting Module-Lattice Reduction_ by Léo Ducas, Lynn Engelberts, and Paola de Perthuis.

 This paper is accepted for publication in ASIACRYPT 2025, with the full version available on the IACR Cryptology ePrint Archive: https://eprint.iacr.org/2025/1904.
 Slides presenting this work may be found in the `slides/` directory.

-This artifact provides an implementation of the module-BKZ algorithm and the prediction framework from the paper.
+This artefact provides an implementation of the module-BKZ algorithm and the prediction framework from the paper.
 It allows users to:
 - run the module-BKZ algorithm on random q-ary module lattices over cyclotomic number fields of low degree;
 - reproduce the paper's concrete predictions for slopes and blocksizes, including the individual terms contributing to the slopes;